affixalex/crowdcrunch/README.md

 problems.
 It just so happens that the problem here, the service mesh, is hugely impactful and crucial to understanding our system and how data flows through it.

-With the imminent 1.0 release of Istio, we should be able to install Istio with Homebrew and consolidate this a bit.
-For now, we'll manually download the 1.0 release snapshot and install it with `helm`.
+With the imminent 1.0 release of Istio, we should be able to install Istio with Homebrew and Helm, consolidating this a bit.
+For now, we'll manually download the 0.8 release snapshot and install it with `helm`.

     wget https://github.com/istio/istio/releases/download/0.8.0/istio-0.8.0-osx.tar.gz
     tar -xzf istio-0.8.0-osx.tar.gz